arturmatlega/instalguru-blog-en/_posts/2020-01-03-how-to-get-rid-of-a-bad-smell-from-your-sink.md

 ---
 ## Why does your sink smell?

 **There are many causes of a smelly sink**.
-Bad installation, incorrect drain connetion or wrong, low-quality equipment are common factors.
-In some cases, one can eliminate the bad odor from sink by purchasing a proper drain with metal strainer.
+Bad installation, incorrect drain connection or wrong, low-quality equipment are common factors.
+In some cases, one can eliminate the bad odor from the sink by purchasing a proper drain with a metal strainer.

 Other causes for a smelly sink drain involve too extreme exploitation of the system or the contrary - its sporadic use.